garybgenett/garybgenett.net/projects/gary-os/index.md

         sed -i "s%has_space = False%has_space = True%g" \
             /usr/lib/portage/pym/portage/package/ebuild/fetch.py
         ```
+	#WORK: first is no longer needed, but keep this one as a fallback for packages like firefox or thunderbird...
      * `alias emerge="I_KNOW_WHAT_I_AM_DOING=true emerge"`
          * For details, see `"There is NOT at least"` in
            `/usr/portage/eclass/check-reqs.eclass`